themattspiral/fast-prng-wasm/docs/js-api.md

 nextCoord(): number
 ```

-Get the generator's next floating point number in range (-1, 1).
+Gets this generator's next floating point number in range (-1, 1).
-Can be considered a "coordinate" in a unit circle.
-Useful for Monte
+Can be considered part of a "coordinate" in a unit circle with radius 1.
-Carlo simulation.
+Useful for Monte Carlo simulation.

 ###### Returns